Darryl-prog/Library/README.md

 # Library

-Simple eLibrary built with Javascript using Object Constructor.
+Simple eLibrary built with Javascript using Class.
 This is a project for The Odin Project.